Monday, December 22, 2025

 Responding to the concerns, the Environment and Climate Change Committee clarified that the provision is not a new addition but a summarised version of what already existed in earlier legislation.

 Tashi Tenzin, the Chairperson of Environment and Climate Change Committee said, “It is important to understand that it is not a new motion.
 While discussing among ourselves also, the opinions varied and we were not able to come to a conclusion.
-Hence, we suggest the government make the ultimate decision.”
+Hence, we suggest the National Assembly make the ultimate decision.”

 The finance minister was in favour, saying it would improve the country’s financial situation and called on the House to support it without politicising the Bill.
 Likewise, some members, pushed for a more pragmatic approach, saying the proposal should be viewed from an economic lens rather than a religious one.